smorad/um_cisc_7404/08_pg.typ

 ==
 The coding looks a little bit different than the math #pause

-We often separate the model, policy distribution, and sampled action
+We often separate the model, policy distribution, and sampled action #pause

 ```python
 # Compute "logits", unnormalized probabilities